pudly/schmopera-hugo/content/articles/talking-with-singers-giorgio-caoduro.md

 ## As an Italian singer, what kind of unique connection do you have to Italian opera?

-I always say that as an opera singer ,being born in Italy makes me very lucky.
+I always say that as an opera singer, being born in Italy makes me very lucky.
 More than half of the entire repertoire is in my language and this, trust me, makes my life so much easier!
 Jokes aside, I believe that only a native speaker can really savour every single word is saying, and catch all the nuances that the librettist "paints" in his storytelling.

 That said, if we talk on an emotional level, I think that opera speaks a universal language that can touch everyone despite their nationality.